Beyond Embeddings: The Promise of Visual Table in Visual Reasoning: Experiments

-In summary, our visual tables can comprehensively cover the visual scenes with detailed objects, providing precise object attributes and rich object knowledge.
-Such visual representations thus consistently improve the SOTA MLLMs across diverse benchmarks, as demonstrated in the benchmark experiments.
+In summary, while being interpretable to humans, visual tables thoroughly describe the detailed objects in visual scenes and provide precise attributes and rich knowledge, thereby consistently improving SOTA MLLMs across diverse benchmarks, as demonstrated in experiments.